NxPKG/nxpod/components/ide/jetbrains/backend-plugin/README.md

 -p # Specify a debug port (useful if used in combination with the Remote JVM debugger in IntelliJ)
 ```

-To use the script, from your gitpod's workspace:
+To use the script, from your nxpod's workspace:

 1. Launch the script:
   ```bash